HomelessPhD/AR_Puzzles/PZL10/README.md

 The "fifth key" is special - it is separated from the main picture and so oculd be assumed not as a key to the solution BUT hint (meaning its not about adding extra characters to the answer in extra to the previous keys but rather describe the whole solution along with previous keys).

 It contains the corrupted (unfinished) string: "...nesis #28", AND a key attached to this string with help of clip.
 There are some hieroglyphs on the key.
 Some one describe them as "Earth" (try google translator - it will result in Chinese as "地 球").
 Symbols on the key could actually be important or simply be part of the stock key used here (it could be a brand Earth or Globe or similar).
+(Also possible valuable fact - the hole on the paper where clip attached forming ***MAPLE LEAF*** picture)

 The "...nesis #28" could be referece the Genesis block of Arweave, where the first investors have put short messages.
 I have composed a simple python script to get all messages in one file to analize them (could be found in "genesis_block" folder here in github).
 The 30 messages (transactions data) shown below (others could be founbd in the same folder "genesis_block"):
 ```